 Redmi Note 8 Pro came with MIUI 10, but it has bumped up to MIUI 11; however, not all devices got Android 10 yet.
 Note 8 Pro still awaits an update.

 MIUI 11 isn’t significantly different from the previous version; instead, it improves the previous one and a more refined OS layer.

 The new version gives a minimalistic user interface, which also offers dark mode across the OS.
 It is not as thorough as Android 10’s dark mode and therefore does not force this feature on apps that don’t comply, though menus and submenus appear black everywhere.

 Although MIUI 11 also provides Always on Display, Redmi Note 8 Pro does not offer the feature for being a device with LCD.
 AOD is usually a trait for AMOLEDs, and this is why dark mode doesn’t give a significant benefit of power-saving to an LCD screen of Note 8 Pro.

 Swipe right on the home screen brings the ‘Guide’ area where you get 6 widgets and a Google search bar at the bottom.
 Widgets include Shortcuts, Recommended, Advanced tools, a brief note, calendar events, and stocks; all can be removed or altered from the top right setting icon.

 We have seen similar arrangements in Funtouch and ColorOS, but they have their pros and cons.

-Swipe down from anywhere on the home screen, reveals the notification shade, and do the opposite to bring up the default browser.
+Swipe down from anywhere on the home screen, reveal the notification shade, and do the opposite to bring up the default browser.
 One thing we missed is the phone wide search box, which is a common feature elsewhere.